Coordinating Ministry for Food Affairs: History

+In Prabowo Subianto administration, Deputy II of Coordinating Ministry for Economic Affairs pulled out from the Coordinating Ministry for Economic Affairs and amalgamated by remnants of Coordinating Ministry for Maritime and Investment Affairs (formerly Deputy I, II, and IV of the Coordinating Ministry for Economic Affairs) forming the present-day Coordinating Ministry for Food Affairs.

 Organization

 Based on the Presidential Decree No. 147/2024 and as expanded by the Coordinating Ministrer for Food Affairs Decree No. 1/2024, the Coordinating Ministry for Food is organized into the following: